RonenNess/BonEngine/README.md

 # Miscs

+## Binds

+To allow easy binding to other languages, `BonEngine` comes with a C wrapper that exports all the key functionality.
+The C API is located under the `_CAPI` folder.

+You can call all these methods directly, for example in C# using PInvoke.

 ## License

 This lib is distributed with the MIT license, so you can do pretty much anything with it :)